fsspec/adlfs/README.md

 By default, write operations create BlockBlobs in Azure, which, once written can not be appended.
 It is possible to create an AppendBlob using `mode="ab"` when creating and operating on blobs.
 Currently, AppendBlobs are not available if hierarchical namespaces are enabled.

 ### Older versions
-ADLS Gen1 filesystem has officially been [retired](https://learn.microsoft.com/en-us/lifecycle/products/azure-data-lake-storage-gen1)).
-Hence the older versions of this package, which was designed to connect to ADLS Gen1 is obsolete.
+ADLS Gen1 filesystem has officially been [retired](https://learn.microsoft.com/en-us/lifecycle/products/azure-data-lake-storage-gen1).
+Hence the adl:// method, which was designed to connect to ADLS Gen1 is obsolete.